Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction

 \subsection{Closed-form expressions for the Fisher-Rao distance}

 There is no closed-form expression for the Fisher-Rao distance between arbitrary Gaussians.
-While numerical methods exist to compute it \citep{nielsen_simple_2023,nielsen_pybregman_2024}, they are too costly for dimensionality reduction.
+Numerical methods exist to compute it \citep{nielsen_simple_2023,nielsen_pybregman_2024}, but they are too costly to be used as optimization objectives.
 To overcome this problem, we use two complementary approaches: 1) we consider the special case of zero-mean Gaussians, and 2) we use a closed-form lower bound for the general case.

-The manifold of $m$-dimensional zero-mean Gaussians is equivalent to the manifold of $m$-by-$m$ symmetric positive definite matrices, $\mathrm{SPD(m)}$, where each point corresponds to a covariance matrix.
-The Fisher-Rao distance in this case, denoted $d_{FR}(\Sigmab_i,\Sigmab_j)$, is proportional to the affine-invariant distance $d_{AI}$ in $\mathrm{SPD(m)}$ \citep{atkinson_raos_1981}
+\paragraph{Zero-mean Gaussians.} The manifold of $m$-dimensional zero-mean Gaussians is equivalent to the manifold of $m$-by-$m$ symmetric positive definite matrices, $\mathrm{SPD(m)}$, where each point corresponds to a covariance matrix.
+The Fisher-Rao distance between zero-mean Gaussians, denoted $d_{FR}(\Sigmab_i,\Sigmab_j)$, is proportional to the affine-invariant distance $d_{AI}$ in $\mathrm{SPD(m)}$ \citep{atkinson_raos_1981}

 where $\lambda_k$ is the $k$-th generalized eigenvalue of the pair $(\Sigmab_i,\Sigmab_j)$.
-Zero-mean Gaussians are relevant for some applications, and having an expression for the true distance in this special case is useful for validating the method.
-We use a variant of SQFA that assumes zero-mean Gaussians, and that maximizes the distances $d_{AI}(\Psib_i,\Psib_j)$ where $\Psib_i$ is the second-moment matrix for class $i$ in the feature space.
-We call this variant smSQFA (for `second-moment SQFA').
-In the Appendix~\ref{apd:zero_mean} we further discuss the link between Fisher-Rao distance and discriminability for the zero-mean case.
+Leveraging this closed-form expression, we define smSQFA (for `second-moment SQFA'), which assumes zero-mean Gaussians, and that maximizes pairwise $d_{AI}(\Psib_i,\Psib_j)$, where $\Psib_i$ is the second-moment matrix for class $i$ in the feature space.

+Zero-mean distributions are relevant for some applications, like EEG recordings \citep{horev_geometry-aware_2017}, some local visual tasks \citep{burge_image-computable_2020}, and auditory waveform data, among others.
+Also, the zero-mean case is more tractable and allows one to draw direct links between the Fisher-Rao distance and measures of discriminability, such as the ratio between class-conditional feature variances (see Appendix~\ref{apd:zero_mean}).
+However, our main motivation for considering the zero-mean case is that it allows us to maximize the exact Fisher-Rao distance, which is important for understanding the link between maximizing Fisher-Rao distances and discriminability without the confound of using an approximation (see below).

-For arbitrary Gaussians, we use the Calvo-Oller bound \citep{calvo_distance_1990}.
+\paragraph{Calvo-Oller bound.} For arbitrary Gaussians, we use the Calvo-Oller bound \citep{calvo_distance_1990}.
 It is obtained by embedding $\thetab$ into $\mathrm{SPD(m+1)}$ as